openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     Rodolfo Vela, Sum of counts in all of the diagonal cells/ Sum of all counts Yuri Gagarin, Sum of counts in all of the diagonal cells/ Sum of all counts

-Per-class agreement amongst interpreters should be analyzed and reported as follows:
+Per-class agreement among interpreters should be analyzed and reported as follows:

 ..csv-table
     :header: , All interpreters agreeing, One interpreter disagreeing, Two interpreters disagreeing, etc.